mummer4/mummer/README.md

 "docs/" subdirectory for a more detailed description of each script.

-   ** nucmer **
+###nucmer

-        DESCRIPTION:
+####DESCRIPTION

-        nucmer is for the all-vs-all comparison of nucleotide sequences contained in multi-FastA data files.
+`nucmer` is for the all-vs-all comparison of nucleotide sequences contained in multi-FastA data files.
 It is best used for highly similar sequence that may have large rearrangements.
 Common use cases are: comparing two unfinished shotgun sequencing assemblies, mapping an unfinished sequencing assembly to a finished genome, and comparing two fairly similar genomes that may have large rearrangements and duplications.
-Please refer to "docs/nucmer.README" for more information regarding this script and its output, or type 'nucmer -h' for a list of its options.
+Please refer to "docs/nucmer.README" for more information regarding this script and its output, or type `nucmer -h` for a list of its options.

         USAGE:
         nucmer  [options]  <reference>  <query>